 - End of KS1

-( % of pupils achieving Level 2c/2b and above in reading, writing, maths and teacher assessment in speaking and listening, science) and (% of pupils achieving Level 3 in reading, writing, maths and teacher assessment in speaking and listening, science)
+( % of pupils achieving expected standard and above in reading and maths and teacher assessment in speaking and listening, writing and science) and (% of pupils achieving greater depth in reading, writing, maths).

 - End of KS2